stiruchunapally/speechToText/README.md

 ## Note
 In order to run this application, both flask and the speech_recognition libraries must be present on the machine.
+This project is based off of the Speech Recognition tutorial on thecodex.me.
+I furthered this project by applying CSS and making the program more user friendly.